mochoabuilds/cookbook/README.md

 ## REASONS FOR THIS COOKBOOK

-* This document was written for non-stem students interested in computer vision, a term used to describe methods that give hand-held size processors the power of understanding a scene.
-The goal is to provide readers with a working understanding and much more.
+* This document was written for non-stem students interested in computer vision, a term used to describe methods that give hand-held size processors the power of understanding a real world scene.
+The goal is to provide readers with a working understanding of computer vision and object oriented programming.
 * Moving forward, I presume readers have high school and early college math literacy.
-The hope is you can gain a working understanding of computer vision thru code/pseudocode/diagrams, with examples coded in C++.
-The document below will dial up the complexity bit by bit to show it all in action.
-The goal is to help non-stem students scoop up a working understanding of computer vision.
+The hope is you can gain a working understanding of computer vision thru open source code, pseudocodo and diagrams, with examples coded in C++.
+The writing below will dial up the complexity bit by bit to show it all in action.
+The goal is to help non-stem students scoop up a working understanding of computer vision and object oriented programming.

 ## INTRODUCTION